-Authority: Acts of August 25, 1916 (16 U.S.C.
-1, 2-4) and November 13, 009 (Public Law 105-391)
+Authority: Acts of August 25, 1916 (16 USC 1, 2-4) and November 13, 009 (Public Law 105-391)

 Commercial services are provided at Gulf Islands National Seashore by way of concessions contracts and commercial use authorizations.

-In Florida, a campground convenience store at the Fort Pickens campground and snack bar facilities near the Fort Pickens fishing pier are operated under a concessions contract.
-Under this contract, the concessioner may operate a snack bar with food and beverage services including film, souvenirs, and sundries at Opal Beach in the Santa Rosa Area, and at Johnson Beach in the Perdido Key area.
+In Florida, a convenience store at the Fort Pickens campground and snack bar facilities near the Fort Pickens fishing pier are operated under a concessions contract.
+Under this contract, the concessioner may operate a snack bar with food and beverage services including film, souvenirs, and sundries, at Langdon Beach in the Fort Pickens Area, at Opal Beach in the Santa Rosa Area, and at Johnson Beach in the Perdido Key Area.

 In Mississippi, boat transportation service between Gulfport and West Ship Island and the associated visitor services are provided under a concessions contract.
-The contract includes the selling of a limited line of refreshments and sundries on board the vessels, a snack bar and limited gift items and beach equipment rental on West Ship Island.
+The contract includes selling a limited line of refreshments and sundries onboard the vessels, a snack bar, and limited gift items and beach equipment rental on West Ship Island.
 The operation includes ferry service to West Ship Island and shuttle service between West and East Ship islands.